 The event was attended by more than 80 people at Rutherford House, with more than 120 others joining a live zoom webcast.

-Proceedings began with Ambassador Ta introducing the ASEAN Committee in Wellington as Chair of the Committee.
+Proceedings began with Ambassador Ta (Vietnam) introducing the ASEAN Committee in Wellington as Chair of the Committee.

 An insightful keynote speech was then delivered by Ministry of Foreign Affairs and Trade’s Alison Mann, Manager of Asia Regional Division and Senior Official to the East Asia Summit, ASEAN and ASEAN Regional Forum.